 Tuition & Fees

-Unless a third party funding source is covering your material costs, you are responsible for purchasing your own textbooks and/or materials.
+Unless a third-party funding source is covering your material costs, you are responsible for purchasing your own textbooks and/or materials.
 You can purchase from any vendor of your choosing and Brighton College will supply you with a list of preferred vendors that offer competitive pricing.
-We recommend purchasing textbooks one course at a time since updated versions are periodically released.
-The estimated cost based on our ebook supplier is $1,465.20 for this program.
+We recommend purchasing textbooks one course at a time since updated versions are released periodically.
+The estimated cost based on our ebook supplier is $1,582 for this program.
 This price may vary depending on the vendor you choose.

 Brighton College is dedicated to assisting you with your job search.
 You will have access to Brighton’s online career center while completing your career training.
 The career center is designed to help you find employment in your chosen field.

 In this course you will learn important skills such as networking, career management, and building interpersonal relationships.
 You will also have help writing your resume.
 The focus of this course and its textbook are to help you to get a better job and to decrease the time you will spend doing so.